What is BYOD and Why is Bring Your Own Device So Important?

 What does BYOD mean for your business?

 Well, now we’ve established what BYOD is and why it’s important, it’s up to you to decide.
-Of course, that can mean choosing the right software tools to use on your devices…
+Of course, that can mean choosing the right field service management software to use on your devices…

 That’s no small task!